selfint/degree-planner/README.md

    from the `courses` file that are needed to fulfill the requirement.
 1. `points` file - A file containing a single float specifying the **points** of courses from the `courses` file that are needed to fulfill the requirement.
-1. `choice` **subdirectory** - A **subdirectory** containing:
-   1. `<subdirectory>` subdirectory - A subdirectory named after a sub-requirement needed to complete the requirement.
+1. **subdirectory** - Each named after a sub-requirement needed to complete the requirement, they are also requirements themselves.
 1. `amount` file - A file containing a single number specifying the **amount** of choices from the subdirectories that are needed to fulfill the requirement.
 1. `overflow` file - A file containing a single line specifying the list to transfer overflowing `points` **and** `count` requirements to.